norse/norse/docs/pages/installing.rst

 If you would like to have GPU hardware acceleration, you will have to enable the NVIDIA runtime, as described here: https://developer.nvidia.com/nvidia-container-runtime.

+For more information, please refer to our page on :ref:`page-hardware`.